jbferet/prospect/paper/paper.md

 The function `PROSPECT` identifies the version to be used: PROSPECT-D is used if LMA is defined, while PROSPECT-PRO is used if proteins and carbon based constituents (CBC) are defined.
 If LMA, proteins and CBC are defined simulatneously, PROSPECT-PRO is used and LMA is set to 0.
+Figure \ref{fig:LOP} compares simulated LOP.
+Here, the differences between PROSPECT-D and PROSPECT-PRO are mainly driven by the difference set for the `N` structure parameter.

 ```r
 # Load prospect package